divanvisagie/Layer-Capability-Pattern/README.md

 ```

 **4. Capability Scoring:**
-Capabilities are the parts of the application that respond to the user.
+capabilities are the parts of the application that respond to the user.
 They provide an interface that allows them to implement a check function that returns a score for how well they can handle a message and an execute function that returns a response message.
 This allows for multiple capabilities to be registered and for the best one to be selected for each message.

-Allowing the capabilites to calculate their own score allows for simple capabilities
+Allowing the capabilities to calculate their own score allows for simple capabilities
 that, for example do an exact match on a command, to be registered alongside more complex capabilities that use machine learning to determine if they can handle a message.

 ```rust